Artifact Evaluation

 Important Dates

-There will be two AE rounds: one for mandatory artifact, and one for non-mandatory ones.
+There will be two AE rounds: one for mandatory artifacts, and the other for non-mandatory ones.

 Mandatory AE for Full Tool Papers: